-Evgeny Kissin not only has dazzling virtuosity and unmistakable star-appeal, his meteoric rise to the top of the international concert circuit has seldom been equalled.
-There have been few careers in music that have climbed so high, so fast.
+In recent years, Evgeny Kissin has amazed us with his virtuosity, incomparable charisma, and meteoric rise to the top of the international concert circuit.
+Few musical careers have climbed so high so fast!

 The first solo piano recital in the BBC Proms's history (1997)